 Carnegie Branch for Local History Collection

-The Carnegie Branch collects, preserves, and makes available for research materials relating to the history of Boulder County with a special emphasis on the city of Boulder.
-The collection mostly pertains to the social history of Boulder County, and it is comprised of both purchased and donated materials that focus on people, real estate and events in local history.
-Learn more about the Carnegie Branch’s Donations and Collection Policy.
+The Carnegie Library collects, preserves, and makes available materials relating to the history of Boulder County with a special emphasis on the city of Boulder.
+The collection is focused on the social history of Boulder County, and it is comprised of both purchased and donated materials about people, real estate and events in local history.
+Learn more about the Carnegie Donations and Collection Policy.

 Selection and Maintenance Guidelines

-Materials within our collection are selected to support the mission of the library and its strategic goals.
-The library’s collection is a vital and dynamic entity.
-New resources are continually added to the collection and existing items are systematically reviewed for their ongoing relevancy and value to the community.
+BPL’s collection is maintained to be vital and dynamic.
+New resources are continually added to the collection and the collection is systematically reviewed for relevancy and value to the community.

 - Current and potential relevance to community needs

 - Extent of publicity, critical review, and current or anticipated demand

-- Local significance of the author or subject
+- Local or global significance of the author or subject

-- Relevance to the existing collection’s strengths and weaknesses
+- Relevance to the collection’s strengths and weaknesses

 - Representation of all reading levels and audiences

-- Reputation and/or significance of author, publisher or producer
+- Reputation and/or significance of the author, publisher, or producer

 - Suitability of format to library circulation and use

-- Availability, cost to purchase and to make ready for use within the scope of the overall budget
+- Availability, cost to purchase and to make ready for use within the scope of the budget

 - Digital licensing requirements